William Pickering (cricketer): Canada

 After 1848, Pickering's playing career diminished and he made only two recorded appearances, both in minor matches for I Zingari, from 1849 to 1851.
 He then emigrated to Canada and was active as a player there until he returned to England in either 1859 or 1860.
 Pickering played for the Canadian national team against the United States on four occasions between 1853 and 1857.
 Pickering was involved with the Montreal Cricket Club, which was the leading cricket body in North American cricket in the 1850s.
 In 1856, he proposed that an English team should tour North America on the guarantee of the Montreal Club.
 Negotiations between various parties lasted three years and were finally concluded during Canterbury Week in August 1859.
 As a result, George Parr led the first English touring team to North America in September and October that year, the twelve players receiving £50 each plus expenses from the Montreal Club.
-Pickering made four appearances in matches involving Parr's team.
+Pickering made four appearances involving Parr's team.

 Pickering had returned to England by the summer of 1860 and was a frequent member of I Zingari teams until 1872.
 He became a member of the London Stock Exchange but at the time of his death "had emigrated to Canada some years ago".
 He was recorded in five matches in Toronto between 1877 and 1879.
 He died 16 August 1905 in Vancouver, British Columbia.